Encouraging and supporting physical activity in our community

 Contributing to physical activity in the community

-- raise awareness of training and funding opportunities to support physical activity
+- raise awareness of training and funding opportunities to support physical activity; and

 - provide education programmes that meet the needs of local community physical activity providers and the wider fitness industry.